What Is Ergonomics?

 All of these risk factors caused ergonomic safety to develop.
 Risks can lead to ergonomic injuries, which can vary from headaches or tension in the neck after a long day to serious, long-lasting musculoskeletal disorders.

-• Carpal tunnel syndrome: One of the most common types of musculoskeletal disorders, carpal tunnel syndrome occurs when a nerve in your wrist is pinched, leading to numbness, weakness and pain in your hand, wrist and arm.
+• Carpal tunnel syndrome: One of the most common types of musculoskeletal disorders, carpal tunnel syndrome occurs when the median nerve in your wrist is pinched by the tendons that sheath a series of carpal bones (that form a tunnel), leading to numbness, weakness, and pain in your hand, wrist, and arm.
 Repeating the same motions or prolonged use, such as typing on a keyboard for long periods, can lead to carpal tunnel syndrome.

 • Muscle strain: A number of activities or motions can lead to muscle strains and pain throughout your body, including your neck and between the shoulders.